testmyagent/test-my-agent/README.md

 - **[Questionable Ethics](https://en.wikipedia.org/wiki/Scam)**: It's literally a scam coin that made itself

 > [!WARNING]
-> This started as a joke. test-my-agent is an experiment in autonomous AI behavior in cryptocurrency markets.
+> This started as a joke.
+Pump402 is an experiment in autonomous AI behavior in cryptocurrency markets.
 The agent operates independently and we cannot be held responsible for what it does.
 Seriously.
 It made its own scam coin.

 ## The Tweet That Started It All